If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 2. Dive into website design, domain name & photography

-I am not in favour of you designing and building your own coaching website.
+I’m against you designing and building your own coaching website.
 Unless that is, you have some serious design skills.

-If it sucks, it will not only kill any chances of you becoming a successful coach but worse still, it will do so silently without you even knowing it.
+If it sucks, it will not only kill any chances of you becoming a successful coach, but worse still, it will do so silently without you even knowing it.

 This is really important because we are at a stage in the evolution of the internet where you’re probably better off not having a website than one that’s awful—and I’m not even joking.